MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 to alter the setting at runtime.
 A sensible default will be compiled into the binary as well.

-An issue arises when there are signed commands depending on a zkApp command that gets skipped.
-Such a dependency can result from the former having a higher nonce than the latter.
-In that case, if we're not careful and accept the command with a higher fee, the skipped one becomes invalid.
-This should be avoided, although it's not exactly clear how to do that.

-The setting can be stored in the mempool configuration and initialized when the mempool is being created at startup.
+The setting can be stored in the Mina_lib configuration and initialized when the mempool is being created at startup.
-It will likely involve some plumbing to transport the setting from the command line arguments to the function which initializes the mempool, but other than that the solution is quite straightforward to implement.
+The limit will also be controllable through an authenticated GraphQL mutation, which will update the setting in the configuration at runtime.

 ## Drawbacks